-Pendle Slot Racing began its journey in 1993 by Sean Fothersgill but the passion of slot racing started along time before.
+Pendle Slot Racing began its journey in 1993 by Sean Fothersgill, but the passion of slot racing started along time before.
 Sean’s first experience of Scalextric was from an early age, playing Scalextric at a friend’s house. it was not until the age of 24 when Sean actually bought his own first Scalextric set which was set up in his loft, this was the place Sean spent most nights after a hard days work as a panel beater at Ford.
-Naturally like everyone, Sean wanted to improve his track and buy different cars, so at weekends it was a hunting mission at local car boot sales for additional track pieces and cars.
+Naturally like everyone, Sean wanted to improve his track and buy different cars, so at weekends it was an hunting mission at the local car boot sales for additional track pieces and cars.
 Over time Sean had acquired too much track and cars, so he placed adverts in the local paper to sell some of his unwanted items (This was before the internet).
 The response to these adverts was astonishing and it just all started from there.
 Sean then started to travel around the UK to buy and sell at trade shows, made phone calls, and emailed clients.
 The decision was made to leave his job at Ford to focus purely on making track layouts for clubs, buying, swapping and selling slot cars initially from his house in Nelson, Lancashire.

 A great gathering for enthusiasts to come and race with meetings held every week.